camptocamp/c2cgeoportal/doc/integrator/backend_qgis.rst

 Individual attributes can be protected via the layer metadata setting ``protectedAttributes``.
 To define which roles shall have access, the functionality ``allowed_attributes`` must be used in combination with this setting.
-As WMS layer name, the actual (exposed) WMS layer name must be used in this configuration.
+As WMS layer name, the actual WMS layer name as exposed by the QGIS server must be used in this configuration.

 Landing page